• Skip to primary navigation

 Notes

-*I used 8-inch sized whole wheat tortillas from Trader Joe's.
-If you're using larger tortillas, you may need larger amounts of the fillings.
+*I used 8-inch sized whole wheat tortillas.
+If you’re using larger tortillas, you may need larger amounts of the fillings.
 For a gluten-free option, use gluten free tortillas.

 **If you plan to serve the pinwheels later, I recommend waiting to cut into them.
 You don’t want the fillings to get dried out.
 Wrap the individual tortilla roll-ups in plastic wrap, and cut them just before serving.